The full spectrum camera conversion

 Full spectrum has some problems specific to a DSLR.
 Because most infrared filters are opaque, you will not be able to compose with the viewfinder with the filter on the lens.
 The autofocus and exposure systems also rely on visible light, making them inaccurate when the filter is on the lens.
 While exposures will be short, the obstructed viewfinder still makes shooting challenging.

-To get the most out of a full spectrum conversion, it is good to choose a camera with live view.
+To get the most out of a full spectrum conversion, it is good to choose a mirrorless camera or a camera with live view.
 With live view, you can compose and shoot regularly even with the IR filter on the lens.
 With that combination, it is possible to use a filter for normal photography, the best filters for color IR photography, another filter for B&W IR, and even filters for UV photography.
-DSLRs with live view, and mirrorless cameras are very good for the full spectrum conversion because of this added flexibility.
+DSLRs with live view and mirrorless cameras are very good for the full spectrum conversion because of this added flexibility.
 Some point and shoots have threaded lenses that will accept filters, others have adapters available, either in the form of an adapter tube or a stick on thread adapter, such as the one Lensmate makes.
 It is also possible to glue a filter adapter onto the lenses of most compact cameras to let them accept external filters.

 Choosing a Filter, DSLR and Compacts Color Performance, Choosing a Camera, CDHK